-Tap the "Alert Tone and Notification" icon and drag the progress bar in the sound section to change the media volume, alarm volume and notification volume.
+Tap the "sound" icon and drag the progress bar in the sound section to change the media volume, alarm volume and notification volume.
 After clicking the default notification ring tone, drag up and down to select the ring tone, then click OK.